 Do NOT confuse the research questions with the questions you will be asking in your questionnaire in Phase 2!

-The Learner Guide specifies that you create a table to record these questions along with additional information.
+The Learner Guide specifies that you create a table to record these questions along with additional information (and provides you with a suggested layout).
 As laid out in the post Phase 1 report outline, the Research Questions will be in Addendum A: Research Questions.